Kurogami88/DeviserGo/README.md

 ## Requirements

-Golang 1.14.7+
+- Golang 1.14.7+
-MySQL 8.0+
+- MySQL 8.0+
-MS Excel 2007+
+- MS Excel 2007+

 ## Database Generator

-Creates or updates your database with the values in the database.xlsx
+Creates or updates your database with the values in the database.xlsx.

-### Configurations

 Do not remove 'ACCOUNT', 'ACL' and 'AUDIT' from the excel sheet if you wish to use the login and audit feature.

-Note!
-- All table names should be plural
 - All field names should be lowercase
 - Please re-initialize the database if there are PRIMARY KEY changes.

-*Please note of your database limitation*
+- All inputs are subjected to your selected database limitation

+### Database Excel Field
 ```
 Length - X or X,Y
 16 for INT(16)/VARCHAR(16)